JanetRossini/JanetRossini.github.io/999/index.md

 ---
 date: "2024-04-01-1100"
-title: "Article 999"
+title: "999 on top"
 ---

-This is article 999, which I suspect does not show up in the top bar on the home page.
+This is article 999, Which seems to show up in the top of the site pages.